webknit/Front-End-Developer-Guidelines/JS.md

 #### Plugins
 There are many fantastic plugins out there and that can assist us when making websites.
 Be sure to find a plugin and pick what’s best for your project.
 For smaller JS functionality, such as a popup box, we should be writing our own code.

+#### Coding without JS
+All projects should work in some manner with or without JS disabled, even if it’s just a case of having an error message explaining why..
+Think about your project from the start and consult with your designer how things should work.